kayadama/kayadama.github.io/README.md

 [This paper](https://github.com/kayadama/writing/raw/main/week6.news.analysis.pdf) is a short news analysis relating to money and banking.

 [This piece](https://github.com/kayadama/writing/raw/main/macro.analysis.pdf) is a slightly longer macroeconomic analysis based off of a current news article.

+#### Resume

+You've probably arrived here from my resume, but if not, my resume can be found [here](https://github.com/kayadama/resume/raw/main/bcrist_resume.pdf).